LucasYao93/CompareStreamAnalytics/docs/New-AzStreamAnalyticsCluster.md

 ```

 ### -IfNoneMatch
-Set to '*' to allow a new input to be created, but to prevent updating an existing input.
+Set to '*' to allow a new resource to be created, but to prevent updating an existing record set.
 Other values will result in a 412 Pre-condition Failed response.

 ```yaml